Botspot/pi-apps/README.md

 > I want to give the devs of Pi-Apps a big shout-out."

 ## To install Pi-Apps
+**IMPORTANT NOTE**: Please DO NOT install or run pi-apps with sudo/root!
+It will cause severe issues!!!

 ```
 wget -qO- https://raw.githubusercontent.com/Botspot/pi-apps/master/install | bash
 ```